infrablocks/terraform-aws-vpc-auto-peering-lambda/README.md

 }
 ```

-The `Dependencies` tag value is a comma separated string of component deployment
+As can be seen in the example above, the `Dependencies` tag value is a comma
+separated string of component deployment identifiers (whitespace ignored),
-identifiers, allowing more than one dependency to be defined.
+allowing more than one dependency to be defined.

+### On VPC provisioning

+Upon receiving an event indicating VPC creation, the VPC auto peering lambda
+looks up both the created VPC based on the account ID and VPC ID in the VPC
+lifecycle event as well as all other VPCs within its search regions and
+accounts.
+Using the discovered VPCs, it determines the set of VPCs dependent on
+the newly created VPC and the set of VPCs on which the newly created VPC
+depends.

 Once the set of dependencies and dependents has been determined, the auto
 peering lambda requests and accepts peering connections to satisfy the overall
 dependencies given the introduction of the new VPC.
-For the above example, if
+For the example given in
-`vpc_1` had just been created, peering connections would be established between
+[declaring dependencies](#declaring-dependencies) above, if `vpc_1` had just
+been created, peering connections would be established between `vpc_1` and
-`vpc_1` and `vpc_2` as well as between `vpc_3` and `vpc_1`.
+`vpc_2` as well as between `vpc_1` and `vpc_3`.

 Once peering connections have been established, the auto peering lambda creates
-routes between the peered VPCs in any route tables found in each VPC that have
+a route for each defined dependency in any route tables found in the dependent
-a `Tier` tag with value `"private"`.
-When doing so, the auto peering lambda
+VPC that have a `Tier` tag with value `"private"`.
+When doing so, the auto
-uses the full CIDR of each VPC within the route definition.
+peering lambda uses the full CIDR of each VPC within the route definition.

-TODO: finish this.
+In this way, any routing between VPCs is only bidirectional if both VPCs declare
+a dependency on each other, otherwise the routing is unidirectional.
+For the
+example given in [declaring dependencies](#declaring-dependencies) above, a
+route will be created in each of `vpc_1`'s private route tables to each of
+`vpc_2` and `vpc_3`'s CIDRs.
+A route will also be created in `vpc_3`'s private
+route tables back to `vpc_1`'s CIDR.
+However, no route will be created in
+`vpc_2`'s private route tables.

 ### On VPC destruction

-TODO: finish this.
+Upon receiving an event indicating VPC deletion, the VPC auto peering lambda
+performs the reverse operation.
+It looks up both the deleted VPC based on the
+account ID and VPC ID in the VPC lifecycle event as well as all other VPCs
+within its search regions and accounts.
+Using the discovered VPCs, it determines
+the set of VPCs that were dependent on the newly deleted VPC and the set of VPCs
+on which the deleted VPC depended.

+Using this information, the auto peering lambda deletes the corresponding routes
+from the private route tables of any VPCs that previously had a relationship
+with the deleted VPC, before deleting any peering connections.

 Usage
 -----